maptiler/tileserver-gl/docs/endpoints.rst

     * value of ``0.1`` means "add 10% size to each side to make sure the area of interest is nicely visible"

   * ``maxzoom`` - Maximum zoom level (only for auto endpoint where zoom level is calculated and not provided)
+  * ``language`` - Language code to translate all labels from the selected style.
+If no language is set or if the language is not found in ``options.languages``, no translation happens.

 * You can also use (experimental) ``/styles/{id}/static/raw/...`` endpoints with raw spherical mercator coordinates (EPSG:3857) instead of WGS84.